4 Myths About Health Coaching

 You'll receive personalized supplement suggestions, practical sleep tips, stress-relieving practices and workout and movement recommendations.
 Your health coach will also send you a follow-up email with all of these tips included, along with lots of encouragement, support and accountability to follow through!

 Myth: Health coaches have it all figured out.

 Fact: Health coaches are still on their own health journeys as well!

 All of our health coaches come from different backgrounds, but they all have one thing in common: They’ve encountered their own personal obstacles to optimizing their health and wellbeing, and are constantly learning and growing.
 They understand that this journey is ever-changing, and have learned how important support and accountability are to ensuring success.
 And while they’re still on their own paths to wellness, they’re trained to help others on their own journeys as well.

 Okay, I'm sold.
 What comes next?

-Sign up for a complimentary 15-minute introductory consultation with one of our health coaches if you still have more questions, or simply sign up for your first session here.
+Sign up for a complimentary 15-minute introductory consultation with one of our health coaches here, then you can sign up for your first session!